The Crystal Restaurant On Public Square, Since 1925

 After a few years in limbo, including when the Crystal Restaurant was forced to shut down for a couple of months, the building was removed from Frazier’s bankruptcy when he failed to remain current on his payments.
 As a result, the property entered into the foreclosure process and in September of 2018, the Dephtereos brothers, Peter and Joseph, were the highest bidders in a public auction with a purchase price of $136,000.

-It was only the second time that the Crystal Restaurant and building were owned by the same party, and the Dephtereos, at this point in 2022, have already owned both longer than the Valanos brothers did.
-Making 2018 even more memorable, the Deptheros were also presented with the
+It was only the second time that the same party owned the Crystal Restaurant and building, and the Dephtereos, at this point in 2022, have already owned both longer than the Valanos brothers did.
+Making 2018 even more memorable, the Dephtereos were also presented with the

 Most recently, the Crystal Restaurant completed a major $25,000 facelift in July 2021 and saw the return of its iconic neon sign that had been absent during the two years it took to complete the work.
 It may have taken 16 years, but Walter Siebel was right, “The overhanging neon sign out front is so old, it’s new again.”